 Finding the right book editor

 The romantic myth of an author sitting alone in their room and emerging with a finished book is just that: a myth.
 Writing is a tough skill to master.
 Good books are the product of talent, craft, revision and more revision.
 Like all creative arts, writing requires critique from knowledgeable professionals who can make suggestions and provide direction from a perspective most writers can’t obtain on their own.
 From developmental editing — with advice on story and structure — to copy editing and proofreading, working with a range of book editors is absolutely crucial when writing a book.
 But where can you find the professionals with the right experience in your genre to take your story to the next level?

 What to look for in an editor

 Working with a professional editor can be one of the most rewarding experiences in an author’s life.
 You’ll probably learn more about the craft of writing — plot, characterization, dialogue, worldbuilding… — than if you took an creative writing course.
-However, as is always the case in creative endeavours, critique can be hard to accept.
-This is why you should seek an editor who’s not only experienced in their field, but whom you’d feel comfortable receiving feedback from.
+However, as is always the case in creative endeavors, critique can be hard to accept.
+This is why you should seek an editor who’s not only experienced in their field, but who you’d feel comfortable receiving feedback from.
 In the words of one of our Reedsy editors:

 “Not every editor is right for every manuscript, or author.
 Editing styles vary as much as writing styles do, so when choosing an editor to collaborate with, consider how your early communications with this potential partner make you feel.”